-With surprising speed, three more patrolmen and two men in white gowns appeared carrying a stretcher and a body bag.
+With surprising speed, a van arrived from which three more patrolmen and two men in white gowns emerged.
+The men in white carried a stretcher and a body bag.
 One of the uniformed arrivals had a camera and took pictures.
 He bounced up and down like a bad dancer with a sense of urgency that was oddly slapstick.

-In parallel, the tallest policeman, who seemed to be in charge, interrogated the three garbage men.
-They nodded, gestured awkwardly with their arms, and finally shook the hands of one of Boston’s finest, still wearing his gloves.
-As they huddled together in the June warmth, the policeman dressed in blue, and the garbagemen dressed in grey-blue pants and white T-shirts, the color-coordinated assembly looked like it could have been selected by central casting.
+As the two men in white gowns set about their work, the tallest policeman, who seemed to be in charge, interrogated the three garbage men.
+They nodded, gestured awkwardly with their arms, and after only a few minutes, they each shook the hand of one of Boston’s finest, who was still wearing his gloves.

-After a hurried examination of the crime scene, the two men in white coats carried the corpse away, one of them stumbling farcically over the misplaced lid of a garbage can.
+Then, after a hurried examination of the crime scene, the two men in white coats carried the still-slumbering body away, one of them stumbling over the misplaced lid of a garbage can.

-As Marten tried to assimilate what he’d just witnessed, he felt, quite inexplicably, that the entire spectacle had been staged for him—part of a mystery to try and resolve.
+As he tried to assimilate what he’d just witnessed, Marten felt, quite inexplicably, that the terrible spectacle had been staged just for him.
 A way of getting his attention and pulling him into a story yet larger than the disjointed show in the alleyway beneath him.

-A story with a message intended specifically for him.
+A story with a message for him to understand.

 But what was the message?

 A woman found dead and lying in a garbage can?
 A metaphor for someone who had thrown her life away?
-Was that a warning to him?
-A warning to the world?
+If that was the lesson, was it a warning meant for him?
+Or a warning for the entire world?
 Or merely a delusion?

-No matter how much his rational mind sought to persuade him otherwise, he sensed that he was supposed to solve both the woman’s murder and the larger mystery surrounding it.
-As if the crime was just the first scene in a much longer play in which the victim’s death had nothing to do with anything obvious.
-Anything probable.
-Anything normal.
-Anything ostensibly ‘real.’
+No matter how much his rational mind sought to persuade him otherwise, he couldn’t dismiss the haunting idea that what he’d seen was just the beginning of a much larger narrative.
+As if the aftermath in the alley were just the first scene in a much longer play in which the victim’s death had nothing to do with anything obvious.

 And yet he still couldn’t dismiss it.